 4. Hybrid Inverters

-Overview: Hybrid inverters, also known as multi-mode inverters, combine solar inverter functions with battery storage capabilities.
-They are compatible with battery systems, allowing homeowners to store excess energy for later use or during outages.
+Overview: Hybrid inverters, or multi-mode inverters, combine the duties of a solar inverter and a battery storage device.
+Because they can work with battery systems, residents can store excess energy for future use or during a blackout.

 - Benefits: